 BLACKSTOCK HALL, named in memory of Mrs. Mary Hardtner Blackstock, was first opened as a women's residence hall in 1937.
-Housing 32 men and women, this converted mansion with a home-like atmosphere remains a popular residence hall for Theatre Art students.
+Housing 25 students, this converted mansion with a home-like atmosphere remains a popular residence hall for Theatre Art students.

 DODDS HALL, opened in 1970, Dodds Hall is named for Glenn W. Dodds, '26.
-This four-story hall has a capacity of 80 and offers a suite-living concept in a fully carpeted, air conditioned setting.
+This four-story hall has a capacity of 80 and offers single rooms that share a common area in a fully carpeted, air conditioned setting.